Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Results

-Similarly, for each power of the LG$_{01}$ tweezers we compute the trap depth, $U_0$, and trap minimum position, $r_0$, the radial, azimuthal and longitudinal trap frequencies, $\omega_r$, $\omega_{\Phi'}$ and $\omega_z$ respectively, and the atom lifetime in the trap $\tau_{\mathrm{trap}}=U_{\mathrm{depth}}/(2E_{\mathrm{rec}}\Gamma_{\mathrm{sc}})$~\cite{le2021optical}, where $\Gamma_{\mathrm{sc}}$ is the off-resonant scattering rate from both the tweezers and ONF light fields~\cite{Bai_2020}, and display them in Table~\ref{table:params_LG}.
-It can be observed that increasing the tweezers power results in a deeper trap while the trap lifetime is barely changed, similar to the behaviour seen with Gaussian tweezers, see Table.~\ref{table:params}.
-Even with half the power in the ONF mode, the LG tweezers generate a deeper potential than the Gaussian tweezers for the same power, $P_{\mathrm{LG}}=P_{\mathrm{tw}}$.
-This difference arises from the distinct electric field intensity distributions of the Gaussian and LG$_{01}$ mode tweezers beams.
+Similarly, for each power of the LG$_{01}$ tweezers we compute the trap depth, $U_0$, and trap minimum position, $r_0$, the radial, azimuthal and longitudinal trap frequencies, $\omega_r$, $\omega_{\Phi'}$ and $\omega_z$ respectively, off-resonant scattering rate, $R_\mathrm{sc}$, Lamb-Dicke parameter, $\eta$, and display them in Table~\ref{table:params_LG}.
+With the same power in the ONF-guided mode, the LG tweezers produce $\approx 1.5$~times deeper potential than the Gaussian tweezers of the same power, i.e., $P_{\mathrm{LG}}=P_{\mathrm{tw}}$.
+This difference arises from the distinct electric field intensity distributions of the Gaussian and LG$_{01}$ tweezers beams.

-In addition, we compare the performance of the two trap configurations created by the Gaussian tweezers beam and the LG$_{01}$ tweezers beam with the same powers, $P_{\mathrm{tw}}=P_{\mathrm{LG}}$, while changing the power of the ONF guided mode, see Fig.~\ref{fig:LG_and_G}(a).
-The LG$_{01}$ tweezers configuration allows for greater adjustment of the trap minimum position than the Gaussian mode tweezers configuration when $P_{\mathrm{ONF}}$ is varied.
-In both cases, the trap depth changes by about $20\%$, from 0.82 mK to 0.95 mK and from 0.49~mK to 0.42~mK for the LG mode and the Gaussian mode tweezers, respectively.
-We also compare the two trap configurations with a fixed power of $P_{\mathrm{ONF}} = 1$~mW in the ONF-guided mode, while varying the power in the Gaussian and LG$_{01}$ mode tweezers, as shown in Fig.~\ref{fig:LG_and_G}(b).
-Under these conditions, the LG$_{01}$ mode tweezers configuration provides greater control over both the trap depth and the position of the trap minimum compared to the Gaussian mode configuration.
+We compare the performance of the two trap configurations created by the Gaussian tweezers beam and the LG$_{01}$ tweezers beam with the same powers, $P_{\mathrm{tw}}=P_{\mathrm{LG}}$, while changing the power of the ONF guided mode, see Fig.~\ref{fig:LG_diff_powers}(b).
+The LG mode offers a deeper trapping potential while maintaining comparable tunability of the trap minimum position and depth to that of a Gaussian mode when the power of the fiber-guided mode is varied.